wakatara/harsh/README.md

                                              ... some habits omitted ...

-    Yesterday's score: 73.3%
+    Yesterday's score: 88.3%
 ```

-The score specifies how many of the due habits you did that day and removes any you may have skipped from the calculation.
-The sparkline at the top give a graphical representation of the score.
-The thick lines in the graph say that you did the habit, the thin lines say that that it was okay that you didn't to it.
-A thick dot implies you had to skip or were unable to exercise a habit for whatever good reason, and a thin dot indicates the period for which a skip would normally be in effect (in the example above, we are suggesting you could not clean your apartment because you were on a business trip when you'd normally clean it and can thus excuse yourself.).
+The sparkline at the top give a graphical representation of each day's score.
+The thick lines in the graph say when you did a habit, the thin lines say that you were within your threshold for doing it every x days.
+A thick dot implies you had to skip or were unable to exercise a habit for whatever reason, and a thin dot indicates the period for which a skip would normally be in effect (eg you could not clean your apartment because you were on a business trip).

+The score specifies how many of the due habits you did that day of total possible and removes any you may have skipped from the calculation.

+### Done

+A done habit gives you a nice bright `━` on the consistency graph line.
+It's done.

+Additionally, the app checks in future days if you are still within the "everyx days" period of performing the habit by drawing a dimmer `─` after the done marker to let you know you've satisfied the requirement for that habit.

+### Skips

+Sometimes, it's impossible to exercise a habit cause life happens.
+If cleaning the house is a habit you want to exercise, but you happen to be away on a business trip, that is an impossibility.
+And sometimes, you decide to skip and push the habit to the next period (or a simple day or so).
+Skips being selected (s in the prompt) allows this to happen.
+A skip is denoted by a bright `•`.

+Much like satisfied habits where you've performed them once in the period, "skipified" habits let you know you're still withing the grace period of the skip with a lighter dot `·`.

 ### Warnings

 harsh also has a warnings feature to help flag to you when you're in danger of breaking your consistency graph.
-Harsh will give you a warning by turning the " " in your upcoming habits into a "!" symbol.
+Harsh will give you a warning by showing a "!" symbol in your upcoming habits.

-For habits you're trying to observe of less than 7 days period, you get a warning sigil on the day the chain will break if you do not perform the habit.
-For a week or longer, you'll start to see a warning sigil of 1 + days/7 rounded down (eg. so, 2 weeks' warning would get you the sigil 3 days ahead of breaking the chain etc.).
+For habits of every less than 7 days period, you get a warning sigil on the day the chain will break if you do not perform the habit.
+For a week or longer, you'll start to see a warning sigil of `1 + days/7` rounded down (eg. so, 2 weeks' warning would get you the sigil 3 days ahead of breaking the chain etc.).

 Enter `h help` if you're lost: